Terms and Conditions & Adult Social Care Privacy Notice

-The Isle of Wight Council is not the employer and the local authority is not responsible for any agreements entered into.
-We advise all employers to carry out the appropriate disclosure and barring services.
+The Isle of Wight Council does not directly employ the PA’s and the local authority is not responsible for any agreements entered into between the individual and a PA.
+We advise all employers to carry out the appropriate disclosure and barring services checks.
 It is a legal requirement to have a DBS Check carried out on any individual working in a home where a child will be present (including visiting children).
-If you or your child is a client of social care services this will be paid for by Isle of Wight.
+If you or your child is a client of social care services, this will be paid for by Isle of Wight Council.

-It is also a legal requirement for Individual Employers to provide an Employment Contract if the PA is working on a PAYE basis.
+It is also a legal requirement for individuals directly employing PAs to provide an Employment Contract if the PA is working on a PAYE basis.
 If the PA is working on a self-employed basis a Service Agreement can be drawn up.

-The Isle of Wight Council reserves the right to remove any person from this service if they breach the terms and conditions and/or is involved in a safeguarding investigation without notice.
+The Isle of Wight Council reserves the right to temporarily suspend or permanently remove any person from this service without notice if they breach the terms and conditions, the PA Code of Conduct and/or are involved in a safeguarding investigation.

-Your name and preferred methods of contact details will only be visible to registered users of the site and will only be used by Individual Employers to contact you regarding your suitability for their vacancy.
+Your name and preferred methods of contact details will only be visible to registered users of the site and will only be used by Individuals needing support to contact you regarding your suitability for their vacancy.
 By agreeing to appear on the PA Noticeboard you are agreeing that your application details will be available to all registered users.

-You are expected to behave professionally at all times in any PA role you agree to.
+You are expected to behave in accordance with the PA Code of Conduct at all times in any PA role you agree to.
 You must not divulge personal details of individual employers; this includes their name, where they live etc.